Our challenge is to deliver a world-class cultural centre at the heart of an active, diverse and inclusive games community.

 Are you a museum?

 Yes.
-We’re in the process of becoming an accredited museum.
+We’re a registered charity (1183530), and currently in the process of becoming an accredited museum.
 That means we hope to have our processes, collections policies, exhibits and operations accredited by Arts Council England.

 Can I talk to you about my thesis/ research / project or similar...?